pirsch-analytics/docs/docs/get-started/frontend-integration.md

 # Website Integration

 Our JavaScript snippet is the easiest way to integrate pirsch into your website.
-If you don't want to load javascript on your website, a look at our [server-side solution](/get-started/backend-integration).
+If you don't want to load JavaScript on your website, take a look at our [server-side integration](/get-started/backend-integration).

 ## Adding Pirsch to Your Website